-'''

 New Average = [New data point "filter constant"] + [(1 - "filter constant") Old Average]

-'''

 This equation produces an exponential response to a step-change in the input data.
 The "Filter Constant" determines the time constant of the response.
 A large filter constant (i.e. 0.90) means that 90% of the new data point is averaged in with 10% of the old average.
 This produces a very fast response to a step change.
 Conversely, a small filter constant (i.e. 0.10) means that only 10% of the new data point is averaged in with 90% of the old average.
-This produces a slower response to a step change.
+This produces a step change.
+This produces a step change in with 90% of the old average.
+This produces a step change in with 90% of the old average.
+This produces a step change.